-Writing your resume and cover letter is challenging because you are not an objective third party who can look at your experience and skills and do an excellent job marketing them effectively.
-Additionally, you may not have experience in creating cover letters.
+Writing your resume and cover letter is challenging because you are not an objective third party who can examine your experience and skills and effectively market them.
+Additionally, you may not have experience creating cover letters.

 “We need to call this teaching candidate.
 They sound interesting, qualified, and will help this school increase student achievement.”